 The council acts as a liaison between the school's students, faculty, and administration and plays an active role in issues such as class and curricular changes, academic policies, and plans for the future of NHS.

 In addition, the council is a conduit for students to make suggestions for improving the school and discover career paths.

-The council plans signature annual events, including the Career Fair, Fall Ball, Senior Wine and Cheese, and Faculty Dinners.
+The council plans signature annual events, including the Fall Ball, Senior Wine and Cheese, and Faculty Dinners.
 Members also participate on the school's curriculum and planning committee, as well as the admissions committee.

 How to Join